 Sports Report: Colin Cowherd to leave ESPN Colin Cowherd on the set of "The Herd with Colin Cowherd" during Super Bowl week in Arizona on Jan.
 26, 2015.
 Photo Credit: ESPN Images/Phil Ellsworth By NEIL BEST firstname.lastname@example.org @sportswatch July 16, 2015 10:54 AM Print Share fbShare Tweet Email Colin Cowherd is leaving ESPN, The Big Lead.com reported Thursday morning.
 Cowherd has been a visible figure at the company since 2003, particularly on the radio side, and ESPN sought to retain him.
 But his contract was up and he likely will move to Fox Sports for a role that has not yet been determined.
 Cowherd would be the third prominent, outspoken, highly paid figure to leave ESPN this year, joining Bill Simmons and Keith Olbermann.
 ESPN president John Skipper acknowledged Cowherd's pending departure in a statement to The Big Lead, saying, "We've enjoyed a mutually beneficial run with Colin for over a decade.
 He came to national prominence on ESPN with his unique perspective on sports and society.
 Endings also bring new beginnings, for ESPN and Colin, and we thank him and wish him the best."
 Jamie Horowitz, the new president of Fox Sports, produced Cowherd on the TV show "SportsNation" at ESPN.
 By NEIL BEST email@example.com @sportswatch Neil Best first worked at Newsday in 1982, returned in 1985 after a detour to Alaska and has been here since, specializing in high schools, college basketball, the NFL and most recently sports media and business.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.